JuliaLind/TripGenerator/README.md

 # Good to know

-For now the script does not support "complicated" shapes for city as it increases the risk for the routes to go outside of city zone.
-Forbidden zones can be any shape though
+Make sure to include the area(s) right outside of city borders into the list of forbidden zones, otherwise the routes may go outside of the zone.

+Note that OpenRoutService has a request limitation on free of charge account which currently is limited at 40 requests per minute (2000 requests per day).